egartley/beyond-origins/README.md

 # Beyond Origins

 RPG (role-playing game) written in Java, which is not using any sort of game engine - <b>everything is from scratch.</b> This is still very much a work in progress.
 There is no specific goal or deadline, and commits will be sporadic.
+All graphics are preliminary.

 An earlier attempt at this was made back in 2013 through 2015, and is available <a href="https://github.com/egartley/archive/tree/master/Java/Source/Beyond%20Origins/src/net/egartley/beyondorigins">here</a>.